Sonic CD: Rereleases

 Two versions of Sonic CD were released for Windows: one in 1995 for Pentium processors, and another in 1996 for DirectX.
 The Pentium version was only bundled with new computers and never sold in stores; Sega worked with Intel to make the game work properly.
-The DirectX version was released under the Sega PC brand and distributed by SoftKey in North America on July 8 and in Japan on August 9.
+The DirectX version was released under the Sega PC label, and it was released in North America on July 8 and in Japan on August 9.
 This version is mostly identical to the original release, but loading screens were added and it is only compatible with older versions of Windows.
 Both Windows versions use the North American soundtrack.

 The 1996 Windows version was ported to the GameCube and PlayStation 2 in August 2005 for Sonic Gems Collection.
 This port uses the original soundtrack in Japan and the North American soundtrack elsewhere.
 The ports introduced some graphical problems, such as a blurry anti-flicker presentation, but the opening animation is presented in a higher quality fullscreen view.